 Our shareholders elect directors at each annual meeting of shareholders for a term of one year.
-In presenting directors for election we follow an Individual Director Voting practice, which provides for each director to be presented for election on an individual basis as opposed to a slate basis.
+In presenting directors for election we follow an individual director voting practice, which provides for each director to be presented for election on an individual basis as opposed to a slate basis.
 Accordingly, the enclosed form of proxy allows the shareholders to vote for each director on an individual basis.

 MONITORING INDIVIDUAL DIRECTOR VOTING: The Board and, in particular our Compensation, Nomination and Governance Committee (the "CNG Committee"), monitors the voting results for individual directors and considers such information when conducting its annual review of the Board's composition and in assessing individual director performance.
-We are pleased to report that last year's voting results were such that no one director received less than 91% of the votes cast in favour of such individuals.
-We've included the specific voting results for each director in the Director Profiles that begin on page 12.
+We are pleased to report that last year's voting results were such that no one director received less than 96% of the votes cast in favour of such individuals.
+We've included the specific voting results for each director in the "Director Profiles" that begin on page 12.

-In 2015, in accordance with the TSX mandated changes to the TSX Company Manual, we instituted a majority voting policy.
-Our Board has adopted a majority voting policy stipulating that if the votes in favour of the election of a director nominee at a shareholders' meeting represent less than a majority of our Common Shares voted and withheld, the nominee will submit his or her resignation promptly after the meeting, for our CNG Committee's review and consideration.
+Majority Voting Policy - In 2015, in accordance with the TSX mandated changes to the TSX Company Manual, we instituted a majority voting policy.
+Our Board has adopted a majority voting policy stipulating that if the votes in favour of the election of a director nominee at a shareholders' meeting represent less than a majority of our Common Shares present at the meeting and withheld from voting, the nominee will submit his or her resignation promptly after the meeting, for our CNG Committee's review and consideration.

 Our CNG Committee will then make a recommendation to our Board after reviewing the matter.
 Our Board's decision to accept or reject the resignation offer will be made and disclosed to the public within 90 days of the applicable shareholders' meeting.
 Resignations are expected to be accepted except in situations where extenuating circumstances would warrant the applicable director to continue to serve as a Board member.
-The nominee will not participate in any committee or Board deliberations on the resignation offer unless there are not at least three directors who did not receive a majority withheld vote.
+The nominee would not participate in any committee or Board deliberations on the resignation offer unless there are not at least three directors who did not receive a majority withheld vote.
 The policy does not apply in circumstances involving contested director elections.

 The term of office of each of the present directors expires at the close of the Meeting.
 Pursuant to Mullen Group's Individual Director Voting practice and in accordance with the accompanying form of proxy, management is soliciting proxies for an ordinary resolution in favour of the election of each of the seven nominees listed below.
 The Board has concluded that each person nominated has relevant expertise and is well qualified to serve as a director of Mullen Group for the ensuing year.
-Each nominee is currently a director of Mullen Group.
+All of the seven nominees are currently directors of Mullen Group.
 It is not contemplated that any nominee will be unable to serve as a director.
-Background information on each nominee is set forth in the next section entitled Director Profiles that begins on page 12.
+Background information on each nominee is set forth in the next section entitled "Director Profiles" that begins on page 12.